ADL-X/LLAVIDAL/README.md

 ---

-## Training :💪🦾:
+## Training 💪🦾

 We train LLAVIDAL model on our 100K video instruction dataset.
 We initialize the training from LLaVA.
 Please follow the instructions below to train LLAVIDAL-7B model.
 Prepare LLaVA weights
 LLAVIDAL is build using LLaVA.
-Please follow the following instructions to get LLaVA weights.
+Please follow the following instructions of VideoChatGPT to get LLaVA weights.

-Get the original LLaMA weights in the Hugging Face format by following the instructions here.
+Get the original LLaMA weights in the Hugging Face format.
 Use the following scripts to get LLaVA weights by applying our delta.
 ```shell
 python scripts/apply_delta.py \